This article on the Buddha Tooth Relic Temple & Museum in Singapore Guide was last updated in June 2020.

 What to see and do at the Buddha Tooth Relic Temple

 There’s surprisingly a lot to do in this fairly small structure due to the several levels of the building.
 You can easily spend an hour browsing all the artefacts the premises has on offer.
+It’s a great place to saunter around when it’s raining in Singapore.

 The temple is divided into several floors, with each floor containing a different theme.
 On the first floor you’ll find a huge prayer hall that is surrounded by hundreds of golden Buddhas.
 The second floor houses the Aranya Reference Library, BTRTM History Gallery and the Aranya Buddhist Culture Shop.